-Not detailed, specifically.
-At least by the Washington Post.
+Not that you’d know what that choice was from the Washington Post story.
 Which is a shame.
-If Burress hadn’t jumped in bed with The Brady Campaign to Prevent Gun Violence, he could have stressed the importance of our gun rights, both in and of themselves and relative to our other cherished freedoms.
+If Burress hadn’t jumped in bed with The Brady Campaign, he could have stressed the importance of our gun rights, both in and of themselves and relative to our other cherished freedoms.

 Plaxico could have told the youngsters that his actions endangered his family, by pissing on his right to armed self-defense.
 He could have said that he should have researched and followed his local, state and federal guns laws.